jxiarchitect/100-days-of-code/r1-log.md

 ## R1D25
 Working through JavaScript Algorithms @FreeCodeCamp.
 Completed the BootStrap section of WebDev Bootcamp including the making of a responsive image gallery :)

+## R1D30

+Working through JavaScript algorithms at FreeCodeCamp - reminding myself to stay consistent in effort and approach.
+Progess and results (moving quickly through the program) will be a by-product of my commitment!